hotwire-django/turbo-django/doc/source/installation.rst

 .. note::

-    Both turbo and turbo-django are under beta development and the API can change quickly as new features are added and the API is refined.
+    Both Turbo and Turbo Django are under beta development and the API can change quickly as new features are added and the API is refined.
 It would be prudent to pin to a specific version until the first major release.
 You can pin with pip using a command like ``pip install turbo-django==0.2.0``.
 The latest version can be found `at PyPi <https://pypi.org/project/turbo-django/>`_.

 Once that's done, you should add ``turbo`` and ``channels`` to your ``INSTALLED_APPS`` setting: